So you’ve booked your Alaskan adventure and now you need to know what to wear on an Alaskan cruise!

 Then you need to think about what to wear on the ship which includes everything from casual wear to dressy dinner attire.

-Packing for an Alaskan Cruise
+What to pack for an Alaskan Cruise

 Every review you will read will tell you to wear layers… and this is so true!